Chocolate Ganache | Chocolate Fudge || How to make chocolate ganache with step-by-step photos and video

-If you’re craving a pure chocolate topping for your desserts, choose chocolate ganache.
+Choose chocolate ganache if you’re craving a pure chocolate topping for your desserts.
 Once it cools and sets, you can pipe it onto your favorites including chocolate cupcakes

 Let’s take chocolate ganache 1 step further.
 Did you know that you can beat ganache into a whipped frosting consistency?
 Think whipped buttercream, but not as sweet or heavy.
 Once the chocolate ganache cools completely, whip it on medium-high speed until light in color and fluffy in texture, about 4 minutes.